FlorianS4/project_4_django/README.md

 ![Add Gamecrit Blog Post Page](/docs/readme-images/add-gamecrit-blog-post.png)

-- The user can add his own post on this side.
+- The user can add his/her own post on this site.
 - The title, text about the game and a video link are mandatory, the picture is not.
 - If the user chooses to not upload a picture, the site will automaticly pick the default picture.
 - After uploading the post, the superuser has to verify the post and set it to public, so other people can see it.